Daniel Yeadon

 Daniel Yeadon is a British-born Australian cellist and viola da gambist.

 Together with his partner Neal Peres Da Costa and artistic director Richard Tognetti he won the 2008 ARIA Award for Best Classical Album for the album Bach: Sonatas for Violin & Keyboard.

 Yeadon is a member of Florilegium and has released albums performing with Da Costa, Genevieve Lacey, Pieter Wispelwey and Richard Egarr, amongst others.

 Awards

 ARIA Music Awards

-The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
+The ARIA Music Awards is an annual awards ceremony held by the Australian Recording Industry Association.
 They commenced in 1987.